Application of three-body stability to globular clusters: I. The stability radius: Introduction

 \section{Introduction}

 The tidal radius of a globular cluster (GC) is defined as the point at which stars will escape the cluster's potential well and become part of the galactic halo.
-It is typically calculated by considering the equipotential point between the cluster and the tidal field of the galaxy \citep[see][]{KingI,RWEGK2006}.
-The aim of this paper is to determine the boundary between tidally stable and unstable orbits in a cluster potential, where an unstable orbit refers to a star orbiting inside the globular cluster that will eventually escape the cluster.
-This stability boundary is analogous to the tidal radius of a globular cluster and is predicted using the stability analysis of \citet{RoIoA} for GCs on eccentric galactic orbits and with arbitrary mass ratios.
+It is typically calculated by considering the local equilibrium point in the potential between the cluster and the galaxy \citep[see][]{KingI,RWEGK2006}.
+The aim of this paper is to determine the boundary between tidally stable and unstable orbits in a cluster potential.
+An unstable orbit refers to a star orbiting inside the globular cluster that will eventually cross the tidal radius and escape the cluster.
+In terms of the removal of stars the stability boundary is analogous to the tidal radius of a globular cluster and is predicted using the stability analysis of \citet{RoIoA} as applied to GCs on eccentric galactic orbits and with arbitrary mass ratios.

-For the purposes of applying this stability analysis, the star-cluster-galaxy system is approximated as follows.
+For the purposes of applying the Mardling stability criterion, the star-cluster-galaxy system is approximated as follows.
 A star of mass $m_i$ orbits a particle representing the total cluster mass $M_C$ which itself orbits the galaxy, taken as a particle of mass $M_G$.
-Each of these particles is treated as a point mass so that we can treat the system as the general three-body problem.
+Each of these particles is treated as a point mass so that the system can be considered as a general three-body problem.
+This means that we require a stability analysis that allows for: (1) mass ratios of $q_i = m_i/M_C \sim 10^{-5}$ and $q_o = M_G/M_C \sim 10^6$, (2) eccentric orbits, (3) large period ratios, (4) inclined orbits and (5) predicting instability on timescales of the order of ten GC-galaxy orbital periods.
+Each of these factors are found in this work to significantly alter the stability of a three-body system, so any stability criteria candidate must include all of these factors and be valid for the appropriate parameter ranges.

+Existing stability criteria in the literature typically fail at least one of these requirements.
+For example \cite{EggletonKiseleva1995} empirically determine a stability criterion valid in the mass ratio range $1 < q_{i} < 100$ and $10^{-2} < q_{o} < 10^2$, which is not applicable here.
+More common is the assumption of coplanar and circular orbits \citep[e.g.][]{ECM2008} or low period ratios approached using Hill stability \citep[e.g.][]{BarnesGreenberg2007} or periodic orbits \citep{VH2005,Hadjidemetriou2006}.
+Fast Lypaunov indicators have been applied to general three-body planetary systems as a way of distinguishing between regular and chaotic orbits \citep{FLG1997,SSEPD2007}.
+However these require that the differential equations describing the system be numerically integrated for a few hundred times the outer period and then using the Fast Lypaunov exponents to determine the chaotic likelihood of a given orbit.
+The focus of this paper is to predict the chaotic regions without requiring numerical experiments, only using these to validate the stability analysis.